danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

           method: get
 ```

-Lets go over the `authorizer` properties:
+Let's go over the `authorizer` properties:

-- `arn`: must be the value of the Lambda Authorizer ARN we released and found in the AWS Lambda console.
+- `arn`: must be the value of the Lambda Authorizer ARN we [released](#finding-the-arn) before.
-- `resultTtlInSeconds`: used to cache the IAM policy document returned from the Lambda Authorizer.
-When enabled (caching is disabled when set to `0`) and a policy document has been cached, the Lambda Authorizer wont be executed.
+- `resultTtlInSeconds`: used to cache the IAM Policy document returned from the Lambda Authorizer.
+When enabled (caching is _disabled_ when set to `0`) and a policy document has been cached, the Lambda Authorizer will _not_ be executed.
 According to the AWS <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/configure-api-gateway-lambda-authorization-with-console.html" target="_blank" rel="noopener noreferrer">docs</a> the default value is `300` seconds and the max value is `3600` seconds.
 - `identitySource`: where APIG should "look" for the bearer token.
-- `identityValidationExpression`: the expression used to extract the bearer token from the `identitySource`.
+- `identityValidationExpression`: the expression used to extract the token from the `identitySource`.

 We'll use these properties to configure our endpoint with the Lambda Authorizer: